linuxserver/docker-signal/README.md

 * https://yourhost:3001/

+>[!WARNING]
+>This container does not encrypt Signal's config.json using a secret manager like gnome-keyring or kwallet, the file is stored in plaintext.

 ### Strict reverse proxies

 This image uses a self-signed certificate by default.
 This naturally means the scheme is `https`.